BMC Helix Subscriber Information

 Can I see the service update on my change calendar?

-The service update schedule will be visible to you on the Change Calendar 7 days prior to the start of the DEV update.
+Yes.
+The service update schedule is displayed on the Change Calendar 7 days before the start of the Development (DEV) environment update.

 Can I opt out of a service update?
 If yes, then how do I opt out?

-To reschedule or opt out of a scheduled service update, use Support Central to submit a support case at least 4 calendar days before the scheduled service update.
-In the request, include the business justification for the opt-out and the duration.
+To reschedule or opt out of a scheduled service update, submit a support case through Support Central at least 4 calendar days before the scheduled service update.
+In your request, include the business justification and the duration of the opt‑out.

 Important